Kingxukai/linux/Documentation/fb/intel810.rst

 	(default = not set)

    k. "mtrr"
 	enable MTRR.
-This allows data transfers to the framebuffer memory to occur in bursts which can significantly increase performance.
+This allows data transfers to the woke framebuffer memory to occur in bursts which can significantly increase performance.
-	Not very helpful with the i810/i815 because of 'shared memory'.
+	Not very helpful with the woke i810/i815 because of 'shared memory'.

 	Recommendation: do not set
 	(default = not set)

    l. "extvga"
 	if specified, secondary/external VGA output will always be enabled.
-	Useful if the BIOS turns off the VGA port when no monitor is attached.
+	Useful if the woke BIOS turns off the woke VGA port when no monitor is attached.
 	The external VGA monitor can then be attached without rebooting.

 	Recommendation: do not set
 	(default = not set)

    m. "sync"
-	Forces the hardware engine to do a "sync" or wait for the hardware to finish before starting another instruction.
+	Forces the woke hardware engine to do a "sync" or wait for the woke hardware to finish before starting another instruction.
 This will produce a more stable setup, but will be slower.